david-beauchesne/ThesePhD/chapitre4/chap4.md

 Increasing exposure and the experiences of past ecological tragedies in the St. Lawrence System such as the collapse of cod fisheries [@frank2005; @dempsey2018] and the decline of the beluga and right whale populations [@plourde2014] together urge the need to characterize the distribution, intensity and co-occurrence of drivers in the system.
 Research on the effects of drivers in marine environments, nonetheless, remains overwhelmingly focused on single driver assessments [@obrien2019].
 Whereas, co-occurring drivers may not interact, driver co-occurrence is a requirement for interactions to exist.
 Knowledge of their co-distribution can therefore identify areas where driver interactions are most likely observed.

 Characterizing drivers is also a necessary step for the application of holistic management approaches.
-Holistic approaches typically involve, but are not limited to, selecting and describing valued ecosystem components (*e.g.* habitats and species) and drivers (*e.g.*, marine traffic and ocean acidification), assessing the exposure and vulnerability of valued components to drivers, selecting a proper spatio-temporal scale, monitoring, and public and stakeholder participation [@dube2001] .Gathering environmental knowledge for holistic initiatives can, however, be a very challenging and time consuming—not to say painful—process.
+Holistic approaches typically involve, but are not limited to, selecting and describing valued ecosystem components (*e.g.* habitats and species) and drivers (*e.g.*, marine traffic and ocean acidification), assessing the exposure and vulnerability of valued components to drivers, selecting a proper spatio-temporal scale, monitoring, and public and stakeholder participation [@dube2001].
+Gathering environmental knowledge for holistic initiatives can, however, be a very challenging and time consuming—not to say painful—process.
 On one hand, there is an overwhelming and expanding wealth of data available.
 Such information overload may inhibit our ability to make decisions based on scientific information, promote massive duplication of effort, disproportionately appropriate research funds to certain sectors, and obscure knowledge gaps amid a sea of information [@eppler2004].
 On the other hand, crucial data are lacking and remain largely unavailable or inaccessible for a variety of reasons, including proprietary rights, lack of organizational time, capacity and training, and, in some cases, an unwillingness to share; this curtails our ability for appropriate decision-making.

 Current initiatives facilitate the data gathering process by assembling, organizing and sharing environmental knowledge, such as the Ocean Biogeographic Information System [OBIS; @obis2020] for biotic data and Bio-ORACLE [@assis2018] for abiotic data.
 However, equivalent platforms for drivers have largely focused on single drivers (*e.g.*, Global Fishing Watch) and platforms collating data-based indicators and knowledge on multiple drivers in a comparable and interoperable way remain conspicuously missing [but see @halpern2015].
 This is in spite of integrated management and assessment approaches requiring efficient data reporting, standardized data management practices, and tools tailored to the study of the effects of multiple drivers [@dafforn2016; @stock2018].